TeleAI-mcp/modern-quiz-platform-7de0/README.md

-# modern-quiz-platform-7de0
+# Modern Quiz Platform 7De0

-A quiz and trivia platform for modern development workflows
+A quiz and trivia platform for modern development workflows.